rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 #### Uninstall

-In case we need to remove the installation, for example to switch to another version, we will have to take ourselves back to the build folder and use the `target` cmake provided by Neovim itself, to perform the uninstallation, you need to execute the following command:
+In case we need to remove the installation, for example to switch to another version, we will have to take ourselves back to the build folder and use the `target` cmake provided by Neovim itself.
+To perform the uninstallation, you need to execute the following command:

 ```bash
 cmake --build build/ --target uninstall